The Animals: Eric Burdon and The Animals (1966–1968)

 Zoot Money was added to the lineup in April 1968, initially as organist/pianist only, but upon McCulloch's departure, he also took on bass and occasional lead vocals.

 In July 1968, Andy Summers (later the guitarist for the Police) replaced Briggs.
 Both Money and Summers were formerly of British psychedelic outfit Dantalian's Chariot, and much of this new lineup's set was composed of Dantalian's Chariot songs, which caught Burdon's interest.
 Because of Money's multi-instrumental load, in live settings, bass was played alternately by Weider and Summers.

-By December 1968, this incarnation of the Animals had dissolved, but their double album Love Is was released internationally, featuring the singles "Ring of Fire" and "River Deep – Mountain High".
+By December 1968, this incarnation of The Animals had dissolved, but their double album Love Is was released internationally, featuring the singles "Ring of Fire" and "River Deep – Mountain High".

 Numerous reasons have been cited for the breakup, the most famous of which involved an aborted Japanese tour.
-The tour had been scheduled for September 1968 but was delayed until November after difficulty obtaining visas.
+The tour had been scheduled for September 1968, but was delayed until November after difficulty obtaining visas.
 Only a few dates into the tour, the promoters (whom the band did not know were yakuza) kidnapped the band's manager and threatened him at gunpoint to write an IOU for $25,000 to cover losses incurred by the tour's delay.
 Correctly surmising that his captors could not read English, he added a note to the IOU that it was written under duress.
-The yakuza released him, but warned that he and the band would have to leave Japan the next day or be killed.
+The yakuza released him, but warned that the band and he would have to leave Japan the next day or be killed.
 The Animals promptly fled the country, leaving all of their tour equipment behind.
-Money and Summers each pursued solo careers, Weider signed up with Family and Burdon joined forces with a funk/r&b/rock group from Long Beach, California called War.
+Money and Summers each pursued solo careers, Weider signed up with Family, and Burdon joined forces with a funk/R&B/rock group from Long Beach, California, called War.